 Simply put, the “F” signifies how far from the Asian Leopard Cat (ALC) ancestor a specific Bengal cat is.

 The “F” refers to “filial” meaning “son”.
 The “1” designates the generation number from the ALC.
-The ALC starts off the family line when it is bred with a domestic cat.
+The ALC starts off the family line when it is bred with a Bengal cat.
 The offspring produced are called “F1” Bengals.

 Knowing how much ALC is in a Bengal cat isn’t just important for understanding what “F” rating the cat is, it also highly affects how big the cat gets, how it behaves, and how well it gets along with other animals in or around the house.